 I’ve been on a blueberry muffin kick and have been making and experimenting with whole wheat oatmeal blueberry muffins this week for my family.
-These muffins are anything but dry.
+This Blueberry Muffins Clean Eating Recipe are anything but dry.
 They are SO soft and pillowy.
 And yes, it really does call for 4 teaspoons of baking powder.
 This makes the muffins puff up sky high and keeps them from being dense and heavy.

 These muffins are so good!
 The kids eat them up like crazy and it will be hard for you to keep any for later.
 The second they come out of the oven plan on them being gone and leave you wanting more of them!
 These muffins are great for breakfast but they are also a great afternoon snack.